-Figure T2.1, in section 2.1.2 above, shows the location of the two ethernet ports on end and side connect units as well as the connector pinout.
+Figure T2.1, in section 2.1.2 above, shows the location of the two Ethernet ports on end and side connect units as well as the connector pinout.
 The NR60E2 integrates a network switch between the two ports.
-When installing the NR60E2 in a ring topology, it is important to document system connections for both ports.
-EtherNet/IP uses ring topology in DLR installations.
-PROFINET uses ring topology in MRP installations.
+When installing the NR60E2 in a ring topology, it is important to document connections to both ports.
+EtherNet/IP uses a ring topology in DLR installations.
+PROFINET uses a ring topology in MRP installations.